 It’s got a section for every room in the house.

-So, I’ll just kind of walk you through it and show you what we charge to the tenant and why.
+So, I’ll just kind of walk you through it and show you what we charge to the resident and why.

 So, just to kind of explain what things mean.
 Required repairs, exactly what it sounds like.

 You know, anything that, you know, in our mind is either like a safety, security or habitability issue you’re going to want to go ahead and get fixed.

 And then, you know, painting and that kind of thing it’s going to be on there as well.